DavidDTessier/gcp-certifications/Security Engineer/Cloud IAM.md

 If you are not able to undelete the service account, you can create a new service account with the same name; revoke all of the roles from the deleted service account; and grant the same roles to the new service account.
 For details, see Policies with deleted members.

+Key IAM Permissions for Services Accounts:

+* `iam.serviceAccounts.actAs`:
+  * attach it so resources that will authenticate as the service account
+  * process that perform long running jobs
+* `iam.serviceAccounts.getAccessToken` and
+`iam.serviceAccounts.signBlob` and
+`iam.serviceAccounts.signJwt` and
+`iam.serviceAccounts.implicitDelegation` and also the role `roles/iam.serviceAccountTokenCreator`
+  * a user (or service) can directly impersonate (or assert) the identity of a service account in a few common scenarios

 ### Managing Authentication